-External validity.
-Compared to many studies, this evaluation was well designed for external validity, at least within the policy environment that prevailed during the evaluation's design phase.
-We collected a (nearly) nationally representative sample of public schools, involving 16 districts from all areas of Nepal.40 In addition, this intervention was rolled out by the government, largely through the institutions and procedures in place for government education policy prior to the study.
+Compared to many studies, this evaluation was well-designed for external validity, at least within the policy environment that prevailed during the evaluation's design phase.
+We collected a (nearly) nationally representative sample of public schools, involving 16 districts from all areas of Nepal.
+In addition, this intervention was rolled out by the government, largely through the institutions and procedures in place for government education policy prior to the study.

-Some departures from standard practice were needed, however, in order to carry out high quality, informative research under a budget constraint.
-Some teachers invited for training in our study would have been excluded under status quo ante protocols, which prioritized including teachers with permanent contracts who had not been trained under a previous education policy (the SSRP).
+Some departures from standard practice were needed, however, in order to carry out high-quality, informative research under a budget constraint.
+Some teachers invited for training in our study would have been excluded under status quo ante protocols, which

+&lt;sup>40 This variation in months of exposure to trained teachers suggests that it may be of interest to replace the Treat dummy variable in the regressions in Table 5 (and other tables) with the number of months or days that students were 'exposed' to trained teachers.
+This would capture the variation in students' exposure to the treatment that is missed by the Treat dummy variable and a quadratic specification could be used to check for heterogeneity in the impact by length of exposure.
+Yet this variation in days of exposure was not randomly assigned, so it is unclear whether a causal interpretation can be given to the results.
+Even so, Online appendix Table A.12 provides such estimates for Table 5 (full sample, using the full assessments).
+The linear estimates shown (quadratic terms were all far from significant) are very similar to those in Table 5, with negative and at most marginally significant impacts for tenth-grade maths and science.
+In addition to increasing our impact estimates' external validity, the use of a nationally representative sample increases the value - for policymakers and education researchers - of our datasets, since this is one of the first efforts in the last 15 years to collect systematic, quantitative data on secondary education in Nepal. prioritised including teachers with permanent contracts who had not been trained under a previous education policy (the SSRP).
 Also, schools received explicit invitations to send their teachers to the trainings, while the status quo ante protocol was to wait for teachers and schools to request training.
 More importantly, as the NCED did not collect systematic data from ETCs on training dates, training attendance and other monitoring indicators, and because the NCED seemed not to have communication channels or personnel in place to ensure that the ETCs invited teachers from treated schools and not from control schools, research team members made frequent phone calls to the ETCs for data gathering and oversight.
-This may have raised the ETC personnel's perceptions of accountability somewhat relative to status quo procedures, though our impression is that this effect was small.
+This may have raised the ETC personnel's perceptions of accountability somewhat, relative to status quo procedures, though our impression is that this effect was small.